mtlynch/mtlynch-hugo/content/posts/why-i-quit-google/index.md

 header:
   teaser: images/why-i-quit-google/spoiled-coder.png
   og_image: images/why-i-quit-google/spoiled-coder.png
-excerpt: For the past four years, I've worked as a software developer at Google.
+description: For the past four years, I've worked as a software developer at Google.
   On February 1st, I quit.
 It was because they refused to buy me a Christmas present.
 discuss_urls:
   reddit: https://redd.it/80whkc
   hacker_news: https://news.ycombinator.com/item?id=16483241